About 1200 m of elevation gain.

 Overall a quick fun trip.

-Note that the fastest best approach trail route would be to park at the west end of Harvie Heights and take the Tibits Quarry trail to the Montaine trail.
-Leave Montaine near highpoint where a good trail leads to the ridge.
+Note that probably the fastest best approach trail route would be to park at the west end of Harvie Heights and take the Tibits Quarry trail to the Montaine trail.
+Leave Montaine trail near highpoint where a good trail leads to the ridge.
+This would be less direct and slightly longer but all built trail.
+Parking may also be scarce.